-We’ve lived (back) in the Netherlands for 6 years now, and my husband (Bas) has been dreaming of a European driving holiday.
-For various reasons, it’s not happened yet, but this summer, we are heading to a “camping” in Italy.
+We’ve lived (back) in the Netherlands for 6 years now, and my husband has been dreaming of a European driving holiday.
+For various reasons, it’s not happened yet, but today, we are heading to a “camping” in Italy.
 It’s a very popular Dutch thing to do in the summer – to go to a campground either within the Netherlands or elsewhere in Europe.

 As an Australian, I’ve always found it quite a novel idea that you can just DRIVE to another country!
 I was a little hesitant with the distances though as we have two children who complain about car trips even on a half hour drive.
 Because of this we are taking it easy and breaking up the driving.
-Day 1 of our holiday was from Den Haag to Reutlingen in Germany.
+Day 1 of our holiday was from Den Haag to Reutlingen in Germany, leaving on 1 August 2018.

 My husband did the planning and most of the packing!
 He enjoys it, whereas I find it a little overwhelming, despite the fact I used to be a travel agent.
 I now have a Dutch driver’s licence, but only for an automatic, and his car is a manual – so he’s also doing all the driving, which he also likes anyway.
 With the inbuilt navigation system I don’t need to read maps anymore either, so was free to nap!
 The girls did too…